We’re installing a new 3.8km treated wastewater pipeline next to an existing pipeline in the City of Rockingham.

 Traffic management will be in place to direct residents safely around work areas.

-We recognise the key environmental values associated with Lake Richmond and Bush Forever sites along the proposed pipeline route and we have prepared an Environmental Management Plan to minimise any impacts.
+We recognise the key environmental values associated with Lake Richmond and Bush Forever sites along the pipeline route and have prepared a Construction Environmental Management Framework and associated management plans to minimise impacts to the environment.

 For parkland areas, we are working with the City of Rockingham to develop a plan to rehabilitate the area following the pipeline installation work.